jacksonkasi1/jacksonkasi1.github.io/README.md

 ## Setup for Hosting

 1. Fork this repository
-2. Enable GitHub Pages in your repository settings
+2. Rename the repository to YOUR-USERNAME.github.io
+3. The site will automatically be published to https://YOUR-USERNAME.github.io/
-3. Update the URLs in your embed code to point to your GitHub Pages URL
+4. Update the URLs in your embed code to point to your GitHub Pages URL

 ## Full vs. Embed Version